Jump directly to main navigation Jump directly to content

 Information on the current animal disease situation can be found in the respective latest issue of the monthly newsletter Radar Bulletin (in German language).

-Further information on bluetongue can be found in the corresponding FLI information (download on the right-hand side of this page).
+Further information on bluetongue is available in the corresponding FLI information sheets (download on the right-hand side of this page).

 Current information on BT outbreaks in Germany for the current year can be found in the table and map on this page.
 Further information on the situation in the Netherlands can be found on the website of the Dutch Food and Consumer Product Safety Authority (in Dutch) and for Belgium on the Sciensano website (in Dutch).